-TVCV and TuMV infection causes leaf deformation only on Bur ecotype
+TVCV and TuMV infection causes leaf deformation only on Bur ecotype symptoms than Col [10].

-We observed earlier that upon infection with turnip vein-clearing virus (TVCV, a tobamovirus), the Bur ecotype of Arabidopsis thaliana displayed much more severe symptoms than Col [45].
 The most obvious symptom was the leaf deformation which included polarity defect (upward curling leaves) and wavy leaf margin that could not be observed on Col plants under the conditions tested (Fig 1).
 We were curious whether this difference in symptom development is specific to this virus-host interaction or can be observed with other viruses as well.
 Therefore, we infected the above-mentioned two Arabidopsis ecotypes with turnip mosaic virus (TuMV, a potyvirus).
 We observed the same difference in symptom development between the two ecotypes, namely, the Bur plants showed upward curling leaves while the Col plants did not have leaf deformity (Fig 1).